-Chandeliers made of vertebrae, crossbones and other parts, skeletons clad in monks’ robes, a morbid (and literal) coat of arms, a real skull are some of the thing you’ll find inside.
-The Catholic order insists that it is not to be view as a macabre thing, but a silent reminder of our brief existence here on this Earth.
+Chandeliers made of vertebrae, crossbones, and other parts, skeletons clad in monks’ robes, a morbid (and literal) coat of arms, a real skull are some of the things you’ll find inside.
+The Catholic order insists that it is not to be view as an offensive thing, but a silent reminder of our brief existence here on this Earth.
 As one sign proclaims: “What you are, we once were.
 What we are, you someday will be.“.
-I gotta say that for the first seconds I didn’t really realized I was seeing human bones, the way that they are displayed over there is without a doubt less “heavy” than the catacombs in Paris for example.
+I gotta say that for the first seconds I didn’t actually realize I was seeing human bones, the way that they are displayed over there is without a doubt less “heavy” than the catacombs in Paris for example.

 Our Visit to the Crypt of Capuchins

 The reason for the unusual display of, what I call, arabesques of bones, can’t even be explained by the Cappuccini.
-The place is there since 1631 and it was build by the wealthy Barberini, a family who owned a palazzo nearby.
-And the dirt on the burials were brought from Jerusalem in the 19th century.
+The place is there since 1631, and it was built by the wealthy Barberini, a family who owned a palazzo nearby.
+And the dirt on the burials was brought from Jerusalem in the 19th century.

 The crypt holds six rooms connected together, five featuring a unique display of human bones believed to have been taken from the bodies of friars who had died between the years 1528 and 1870.
 In total there are bones of over 3700 Capuchin friars as well as some indigents of Rome, including young children.
 The rooms are organized by names such as Crypt of the Resurrection, Crypt of the Skulls, Crypt of the Pelvises, Crypt of the Leg Bones and Thigh Bones, Crypt of the Three Skeletons and The Mass Chapel.
 The last one is the only one without any bones.
 Each and every one of the five rooms with the bones has a theme and artwork on the walls and above.